akpsi-dev/akpsi-website/README.md

 This is the main script that generates the HTML and Javascript for the Careers page of the AKPsi website.

 #### a.
 How to run the script
+First you will need to set up a .env file with the AIRTABLE_API_KEY environment variable.
+Find the key on the Airtable account.

+To run the script:
 `npm start`

 #### b.
 Output of the script